Social Media Marketing for Accountants

 It depends on how seriously you want to treat the channel.

 If social media is a light-touch brand maintenance exercise, an internal team member can often keep things moving.
 But if the goal is consistent authority building, audience growth and lead generation, the workload increases quickly.
-Strategy, content planning, partner profiling, copywriting, design, campaign management and reporting all take time.
+Strategy, content planning, partner profile building, copywriting, design, campaign management and reporting all take time.
 So does keeping momentum when client work gets busy.

 For firms that want social media to generate meetings rather than merely maintain appearances, that distinction matters.
 It is one reason agencies such as Social Hire have gained traction with professional services firms that care more about pipeline than popularity.